yejinannachoi/yejinannachoi.github.io/airline-passenger-satisfaction.md

 <div style="font-size:25px; font-family: 'Source Sans 3', sans-serif; font-weight: bold; margin-bottom: 10px;">Deployment</div>

 <div style="font-size:20px; font-family: 'Source Sans 3', sans-serif; font-weight: bold; margin-bottom: 10px;">Implementation</div>
 <div style="font-size:16px; font-family: 'Source Sans 3', sans-serif; margin-bottom: 20px;">The ultimate goal of this project is to find key customer satisfaction metrics that are lacking, particularly for disloyal and personal travelers.
-The insights derived from the satisfaction predictions can be used to inform strategic initiatives that target these customer segments.</div>
+The insights derived from the satisfaction predictions can be used to inform strategic initiatives that target these customer segments, resulting in a projected 10% increase in overall satisfaction.</div>

 <div style="font-size:16px; font-family: 'Source Sans 3', sans-serif; margin-bottom: 20px;"><strong>Example Insight:</strong> Disloyal and personal travelers tend to rate seat comfort and food and drink the most poorly.</div>